rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/skaffold-and-rancher-desktop.md

     cd docs.rancherdesktop.io/assets/express-sample
     ```

 1. Run `skaffold init`.

-1. Specify the builder you want to build the image, e.g., Dockerfile.
+    Per the [Skaffold docs](https://skaffold.dev/docs/pipeline-stages/init/#build-config-initialization),`skaffold init` walks your project directory and looks for any build configuration files such as `Dockerfile`, `build.gradle/pom.xml`, `package.json`, `requirements.txt`, or `go.mod`.

-1. Specify the buildpacks you want to use, e.g., `package.json`.
+    We will select `Dockerfile` and `package.json` in our example.
 This will generate the initial configuration file that you can modify as needed.
 When prompted, select `yes` to write your config to `skaffold.yaml`.

 1. In your editor, review your `app.js` and `manifests.yaml` files.
 Note that in `manifests.yaml`, you will have a deployment config as well as a service config.
 It is only necessary to have 1 `replica` for testing purposes.